 For children, youth, and adults who are ready to confess their public faith in Christ as Lord, baptism offers an opportunity to be welcomed into the life of the Church with a reminder of God’s love, which has always been present in your life.
 The United Methodist Church recognizes both infant and adult baptisms from other Christian denominations and therefore does not “re-baptize.”

 There are many practices for baptism in the Christian church.
 At WSUMC, we generally baptize by sprinkling water on the head of the individual.
+As baptism is the first step for any person, adult or child, to join in the body of Christ, we offer baptisms as part of our normal Sunday worship.
+Learn more about Sunday worship.

 For further details regarding baptism or to schedule a baptism at WSUMC, please fill out the baptism request form below.